1995 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse Of The 1995 Penny

-The inscriptions include “UNITED STATES OF AMERICA” at the top, the motto “E PLURIBUS UNUM” just below it, as well as the denomination “ONE CENT” along the bottom edge.
+The inscriptions are “UNITED STATES OF AMERICA” across the top, “E PLURIBUS UNUM” just below it, and “ONE CENT” along the bottom.
+Gasparro’s initials “F.G.” appear to the right of the memorial’s lower steps.

 Other Features Of The 1995 Penny